 Set in 1984, Wonder Woman gives the movie makers free rein to make lots of time travel and colourful pop culture gags, but we're mainly here for the action: explosions, slo-mo bullet time, golden lassoing and so on.
 For that you can thank, DNEG and Method Studios, who are regulars on DC movies, plus Framestore.

 At last, a trailer that’s properly packed with VFX action.
 The new Godzilla movie sees the world’s favourite Kaiju do battle with Mothra, Rodan, and his nemesis, the three-headed King Ghidorah.
 As you'd expect with scenes of skyscraper-tall monsters wreaking city-wide havoc, the film calls on the services of multiple vendors, including MPC, DNEG, Method Studios, Rodeo FX and Raynault VFX.

-Stranger Things’ Millie Bobby Brown makes her feature debut, and the movie is monster in every respect, from the massive battling 'titans' to the colossal scale of destruction.
+Stranger Things’ Millie Bobby Brown makes her feature film debut, and the movie is a monster in every respect, from the massive battling 'titans' to the colossal scale of destruction.
 It’s a proper old-school disaster flick, and a must-see for fans of epic VFX.

 Buoyed by its success with the Spider-Man and Venom films, Sony Pictures has extended its own mini Marvel Universe with Morbius, the tale of a scientist who, in an effort to cure his own rare blood disease, infects himself with a strain of vampirism.
 Once barely able to walk, biochemist Michael Morbius – played by Jared Leto – suddenly gains a chiselled beach bod and superhuman powers.

 As you'd expect from a Marvel character film, this is a CG-laden affair, calling on the skills of Digital Domain, Lola Visual Effects and Storm Studios to deliver a range of body and face swaps, supernatural particle effects and bats, lots of bats.